1jour1vin

 impressive

-"A dark, serious, intriguing, striking nose with notes of black fruit, flower pollen, musk, and sandalwood.
-Pure and chiseled, the palate is extraordinarily beautiful, with very fine black fruit, a hypnotic vein of freshness, and a superb spicy thrill (Sichuan pepper).
-The finish seems eternal.
-(Le Figaro 2023) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“A dark, serious, intriguing, and striking nose, with notes of black fruit, flower pollen, musk, and sandalwood.
+Pure and refined, the palate is extraordinarily beautiful, with very delicate black fruit, a thread of hypnotic freshness, and a superb spicy kick (Sichuan pepper).
+The finish seems to go on forever. ” (Le Figaro 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Smith Haut Lafitte wines at the best price in a private sale!